fandango-fuzzer/fandango/docs/Fuzzing.md

 There are three ways to pass the input into programs, on the command line, via standard input, and in-process to a shared object with a libFuzzer style harness.

-Refer to the [example](https://github.com/fandango-fuzzer/fandango/tree/main/evaluation/experiments/libfuzzer-harness) for further details on how a harness can be compiled to interface with each mode.
+Refer to [this example](https://github.com/fandango-fuzzer/fandango/tree/main/evaluation/experiments/libfuzzer-harness) for further details on how a harness can be compiled to interface with each mode.

 ### Passing Inputs on the Command Line